Euodia and Syntyche

-Gender confusion
+Gender Confusion in the King James Version

-Despite the clear context and gender agreement of the original Greek text, the Authorised Version of the Bible incorrectly assigns Euodia the name "Euodias" (a theoretically projected male gender version of the name) and thus makes the quarrel appear to be between a man and a woman.
-According to some sources, there was a historical theory that Euodias (male) was the gaoler of Philippi (see Acts 16: 25–34) and Syntyche was his wife.
+Despite the clear context and gender agreement of the original Greek text, the King James Version incorrectly assigns Euodia the name "Euodias" (a theoretically projected male gender version of the name) and thus makes the quarrel appear to be between a man and a woman.
+According to some sources, there was a historical theory that Euodias (male) was the jailer of Philippi (see Acts 16: 25–34) and Syntyche was his wife.
 This theory is rejected by modern scholarship, not least because of the clarity in the original text that both characters are female.
 As a Roman colony, Philippi gave a level of independence to women that was not common in most Greek cities of the period; this may account for the prominence of the women and their disagreement.

-Studies of contemporary naming conventions have shown that whilst the female versions Euodia and Syntyche were both common to the era, the projected male variants (such as Euodias, as in the Authorised version, or Syntyches) are totally unknown in writings or inscriptions of the period.
+Studies of contemporary naming conventions have shown that whilst the female versions Euodia and Syntyche were both common to the era, the projected male variants (such as Euodias, as in the King James Version, or Syntyches) are totally unknown in writings or inscriptions of the period.

 There are references to a "Euodia" (again mistaking the name as a male form) in the document Apostolic Constitutions, which purports to be a set of writings of the twelve Apostles of Jesus, but is in fact a spurious source, dated to the fourth century AD, and believed to originate in Syria.

 Models of female leadership

 Not surprisingly, Euodia and Syntyche are chiefly remembered as two people who had an argument, and their names are most commonly associated with disagreement.
 However, for some commentators, as also for some church institutions, there is further significance in the implied leadership role of the two women within the Philippian church.

 This leadership role is not clearly defined.
 Some have speculated that it constituted ordained ministry, but this is not explicitly supported by any biblical source.
 The leadership role is implied both by Paul's interest in their argument, and by the language used by Paul in addressing their disagreement.
 Peter Toon points out that they had at least "worked with him [Paul] in spreading the gospel".
 William Barclay contends that whatever their actual function, the fact that they were "women playing so leading a part in the affairs of one of the early congregations" is in sufficient contrast to the contemporary social order to be noteworthy.
+Richard Fellows and Alistair Stewart have recently argued that they were householder-patrons.